 It’s important, first, to delineate between cryptocurrency and blockchain.

 Cryptocurrency is essentially a digital store of value that can be earned within an economy and exchanged for goods and services.
 Blockchain, on the other hand, is the distributed ledger technology upon which cryptocurrency operates.
 All stakeholders get a digital copy of a transaction, and any and all changes are automatically recorded.
-Crucially, every entry in the ledger can only be altered by its original owner, which means all stakeholders have identical and essentially immutable information at all times.
+Crucially, every entry in the ledger can only be altered by its original owner.
+This means all stakeholders have identical and essentially immutable information at all times.

 1. Enhance Speed, Precision, and Security in Finance